Tenderly/examples-web3-actions/tic-tac-toe/README.md

-# How to How to Handle On-Chain Events?
+# How to Handle On-Chain Events?

-This example shows how to listen to on-chain events in Web3 Actions.
-Events are fired by a Smart Contract representing a tic-tac-toe game, and consumed by Web3 Actions, doing additional processing.
+This tutorial will teach you how to **create a serverless backend for your smart contract using Tenderly’s Web3 Actions**.
+Web3 Actions allow you to run custom code in response to on-chain or off-chain events that are initiated by your smart contract.

+To illustrate how Web3 Actions work, we will build a simple Tic-Tac-Toe game and deploy it to a test network.
+The smart contract will be responsible for maintaining the game state while Web3 Actions will be used to monitor changes to the game.

+**Whenever a specific event gets fired from the smart contract, Tenderly will execute your custom code in the form of a NodeJS project**.
+The results of the game and the game board will be printed to the console each time a player makes a move or when the game is over.

+## Tutorial and explanation

+Check out the tutorial and explanation in our [official documentation](https://docs.tenderly.co/web3-actions/how-to-handle-on-chain-events).

 ## Running the examples

 To run these examples, you need to have Tenderly CLI.
 If you haven't already, install [Tenderly CLI](https://github.com/Tenderly/tenderly-cli#installation).

-Before you go on, you need to login with CLI, using your Tenderly credentials:
+Before you go on, you need to log in with CLI, using your Tenderly credentials:

 ```bash
 tenderly login